How do I use the Facebook Competitors Report?

 This article contains the following sections:

 The Filter Menu is where you can customize the data you want to see in the report.
-Select your Facebook Profiles that you want to compare against your competitors using the Profiles dropdown.
+Select your Facebook Pages that you want to compare against your competitors using the Your Pages dropdown.

-Then, use the Competitor Profiles dropdown to search for and manage the competitor profiles.
+Then, use the Competitor Pages dropdown to search for and manage the competitor Pages.

-If you want to review competitors only, you can hide your Profiles from the bottom of the Profiles dropdown.
+If you want to review competitors only, you can hide your Pages from the bottom of the Your Pages dropdown.

 Select the date range using the date picker in the upper right corner.